elemprod/lptask/README.md

 Access to the task functions are restricted by the following rules:

-1. A task must be configured with the `sched_task_config()` function before it can be accessed with any of the other task functions.
+1. A task must be configured with the `sched_task_config()` function before it can be accessed with any of the other task functions or started with `sched_task_start()` function.
-2. Once configured and started, a task can only be reconfigured with the `sched_task_config()` after it has stopped.
+2. A previously started task must be stopped before it can reconfigured with the `sched_task_config()` function.
-3. The task data can only be set with the `sched_task_data()` function when the task is stopped.
+3. The task data can only be set with the `sched_task_data()` function while the task is stopped.

-Note that the values of the data stored inside a buffered task can be updated inside of its task handler using the data pointer supplied to the handler.
-For example, a repeating task might utilize the buffer memory to track its current state.
-A task might generate a series of LED patterns for example.
-The handler could increment an index value to cycle through the LED patterns at each call.
-The task data should typically only be modified inside the task handler since modifying the data from an interrupt or exception context might lead to a race condition unless an atomic data type were utilized.
+Note that a task can modify the value of its own data using the pointer supplied during handler calls.
+The task data should typically only be modified inside the task handler, once the task has been started, since modifying the data from an interrupt or exception context might lead to a race condition unless an atomic data type was utilized.
+The

-The [Task State](./docs/task_state.md) documentation offers a more detailed explanation of the task access control mechanism.
+[Task State](./docs/task_state.md) documentation offers a more detailed explanation of the task access control mechanisms.

 ## Porting to a New Platform

-An [example project](./examples/README.md) is available in the `/examples/` folder and more are projects are planned.
+An [example project](./examples/README.md) is available in the `/examples/` folder.
 If your processor doesn't match the example, you will need to implement the mandatory functions defined in the [sched_port.h](./src/scheduler/sched_port.h) header.
 See the [Platform Port](./docs/port.md) document for more detailed information on adding support for a new platform.